GeekTrainer/learn-typescript/m05-declare-and-instantiate-classes-in-typescript/includes/3-exercise-create-class.md

 Let's open the [Playground](https://www.typescriptlang.org/play) and create a new class called `Car`.
 You can use the `Car` class on its own to create basic `Car` objects, or you can extend the `Car` class to create new classes for specific types of cars, like a `GasCar` or an `ElectricCar` class.
 These properties will inherit the properties and methods of the `Car` class, as well as have their own properties and methods.

 1. Create a new `class` by using the `class` keyword followed by the class name, `Car`.
-By convention, class names are CamelCase.
+By convention, class names are PascalCase.
 Let's also add some comments to make it easier to add the class members in the correct places.

     ```typescript
     class Car {